 The income statement is often the first financial statement that a VC will evaluate when looking at a subscription business, so get the accounting right!
 This statement shows:

-We go into the accounting for revenue and cost of goods sold in greater detail below.
+We go into the accounting for revenue and cost of goods sold in greater detail below, and we have an entire article on the income statement here.

 This accounting statement shows the company’s: